Welcome to my Research and Scholarship page! Below, you

 How do the statistically significant and not

-statistical measures like p-values and Cohen’s d
+p-values and Cohen’s d effect sizes?

-For more, visit RaoVNV.github.io/p-values/.
+visit RaoVNV.github.io/p-values/.

 How do humans cluster sets of points?
 Is their clustering reliable?